Letters from Eric Roland Cotterill to his Mother, 1915 - Part 2

 Did I mention the band of one of the English

-regiments stationed here?
+regiments stationed here.?
 It was at the

-Citadel last Sat we saw them & the tune
+Citadel last Sat. we saw them. & the tune

 they were playing was the 'British Grenadiers'

-This is a well honour march but it
+This is a well-known march but it

 on the move.
 How it tickled us.
 They all